onflow/flow-go/pkg/language/docs/language.md

     struct interface InnerInterface {}
 }

-// Declare a resource named `SomeOuter` that implements `OuterInterface`
+// Declare a resource named `SomeOuter` that implements the interface `OuterInterface`
 //
 // The resource is not required to implement `OuterInterface.InnerInterface`
 //